Sexual Misconduct Prevention, Response, and Education

 Education and Outreach

 Juilliard is committed to fostering a culture of prevention and awareness around sexual misconduct and gender equity.
-Mandatory Title IX training is required for all student, faculty, and staff during onboarding processes, including New Student Orientation.
-Additionally, the Title IX team, student leaders, and other community members lead interactive outreach efforts throughout the year to help educate the community on prevention, being an active bystander, how to support survivors, Juilliard’s Sexual Misconduct Policy, rights of community members, and related topics.
-The School regularly invites partners from organizations with expertise on these topics to lead educational programming, including Crime Victims Treatment Center, One Love Foundation, Hollaback!, and Rebecca Street.
+All students, faculty, and staff are required to complete Title IX and sexual harassment prevention training.
+Additionally, the Title IX Team collaborates with students, faculty, and staff to lead interactive outreach efforts throughout the year to help educate the community on prevention, being an active bystander, how to support survivors, Juilliard’s Sexual Misconduct Policy, rights of community members, and related topics.
+The School also regularly invites community partners and outside experts to lead educational programming, including Crime Victims Treatment Center (CVTC), Hollaback!, One Love Foundation, Mount Sinai Sexual Assault and Violence Intervention Program (SAVI), Rebecca Street, Sanctuary for Families, and Womankind.
 Recent programs have included Take Back the Night, workshops, film screenings, and lobby tables.
 Upcoming programs can be viewed on Juilliard’s Student Events Calendar.

 Campus Climate Survey